NATIONAL ROAST SUCKLING PIG DAY

 With the right tools and ingredients, the roasting process is not that complicated.
 If you’ve roasted a whole turkey, you can cook a suckling pig.
 Only the smallest piglets will fit into most standard home ovens.
 Those at the lower weight range will provide about 20 adult servings.

 Feeling up to the challenge?
-National Roast Suckling Pig Day is a good day to give this recipe a try: Whole Roasted Suckling Pig
+This celebration challenges us to give this recipe a try: Whole Roasted Suckling Pig

 Use #RoastSucklingPigDay to post on social media.